texasenglish/tools/faveconverter/README.md

     python faveconverter_p2.py "Patrick" "sbv" "utf-8" "PP"

-will work with an input file formatted according to the sbv specifications and that is encoded in UTF-8.
+will work with an input file formatted according to the sbv specifications and encoded in UTF-8.
 The script will add "Patrick" as the speaker name, and "PP" as the speaker ID.

 ### Etc.